SUMMERLOVE: CARAMOAN, CAMARINES SUR

 By the way, Caramoan, Caramoan is a first-class municipality in the province of Camarines Sur, Bicol Region.
 It is located at the tip of the Caramoan Peninsula, a rugged place of land extending into the waters of the Maqueda Channel on the north and east and Lagonoy Gulf on the south.

 We've trekked our way up to the lighthouse.
 It's way up to the hills of the island.
 But once you've reached the peak. you will be amaze by the wonder of it all.
 Local children greeted you with smiling faces while guiding you the way.
 I've had a good conversation with them.
 They're all in their teen years and basically were born and raised in the island.
 The seas are their way of life, so to speak.
 So interesting!

 There were about a hundred families living in the island.
 Little stores selling little daily needs dotted the island.
 The children were engaging too telling about their lives in the island.
 Stories of how they bravely crossed the ocean just to make it on time for school which was situated in the main town.
 And how they will advanced themselves of what was happening in the fast-paced world and keep abreast with the social platform like FB.
 Everything they told me was unbelievable!
 Their resilience is inspiring!

-We also swung-by the town's historical places and #CamSur infamous wake boarding site owned by the Villafuertes.
-Tried their clubhouse bar and order some quick bite before retiring into my seat for a long drive home.
-Generally, 4 days is not enough in #Caramoan.
+We also swung-by the town's historical places and Cam Sur infamous wake boarding site owned by the Villafuertes.
+Huge place and so many tourists that day.
+We check on their clubhouse bar and order some quick bite before retiring into my seat for a long drive back home.
+Generally, four days were not enough in Caramoan.
 We've skipped some islands. actually due to the looming storm 'Chedeng'. #Caramoan has more than a hundred islands to offer.
 Each was blessed with powdery, white sand and friendly beaches, warm locals and abundantly good food.
 Who am I to complain?
 Life is good.
 Vowed to come back and indulge myself once again in this paradise called #Caramoan.
-Commendable!